Getting it Right for Every Child

 - standardised models of assessment , planning and recording

 - a process when suitable services and agencies can join together, as one integrated team, to effectively meet the needs of individual children

 - a consistent approach to information sharing between agencies and services

 Awareness raising events for the IAF were held in each of the 17 Community School Networks in Aberdeenshire during 2008.
 They were attended by 656 professionals and practitioners from:

-- the Education, Learning and Leisure service
+- the Education and Children's Services service

 - the Housing and Social Work service

 - Grampian Police